rockdaboot/wget2/docs/wget2.md

   file.

   3. Please start Wget2 with -d option and send us the resulting output (or relevant parts thereof).
-If Wget2 was compiled without debug support, recompile it---it is much easier to trace bugs with debug support on.
+If Wget2 was compiled without debug support, recompile it.
+It is much easier to trace bugs with debug support on.

   Note: please make sure to remove any potentially sensitive information from the debug log before sending it to the bug address.
 The `-d` won't go out of its way to collect sensitive information, but the log will contain a